2025–26 Thai League 3 Eastern Region

-The 2025–26 Thai League 3 Eastern Region is part of the 2025–26 Thai League 3 Regional Stage, consisting of 12 clubs located in the eastern region of Thailand, as well as some from the eastern part of the central region.
-The season will commence on 13 September 2025, with clubs competing in a round-robin format featuring home-and-away matches.
-The Regional Stage will conclude on TBD, at which point the top two clubs will advance to the National Championship Stage, while the bottom-placed club will face relegation to the Thailand Semi-pro League for the following season.
-This stage exemplifies the competitive edge of clubs from the industrial and coastal areas, where football thrives amidst rapid development and strong community support.
+The 2025–26 Thai League 3 Eastern Region was part of the 2025–26 Thai League 3 Regional Stage, consisting of 12 clubs located in the eastern region of Thailand, as well as some from the eastern part of the central region.
+The season commenced on 13 September 2025, with clubs competing in a round-robin format featuring home-and-away matches.
+The Regional Stage concluded on 22 March 2026, with the top two clubs advancing to the National Championship Stage, while the bottom-placed club was relegated to the Thailand Semi-pro League for the following season.

 Seasonal Changes

 The 2025–26 Thai League 3 season features a number of changes compared to the previous campaign.
 These include the promotion and relegation of clubs between divisions, several club renamings and rebrandings, and the introduction of a new title sponsor, BYD Auto, which rebranded the competition as the BYD Dolphin League III for sponsorship reasons.